Transforming lives with exceptional learning - aspiring beyond the expected

 High quality teaching which is differentiated and personalised should be available for all pupils.
 At the heart of the work of every school class is a continuous cycle of planning, teaching and assessing which takes account of the wide range of abilities, aptitudes and interests of children.
 The majority of children will learn and progress within these arrangements.
 Those children whose overall attainments or attainment in specific subjects fall significantly outside the expected range may have special educational needs.

-This SEN information report has been created in collaboration with stakeholders to provide a comprehensive overview of the Academy’s approach to identifying and supporting pupils, to ensure that ALL pupil’s make good progress and that any barriers to learning are recognized and removed as much as possible.
+This SEND information report has been created in collaboration with stakeholders to provide a comprehensive overview of the Academy’s approach to identifying and supporting pupils, to ensure that ALL pupil’s make good progress and that any barriers to learning are recognised and removed as much as possible.

 Occasionally, some children have difficulties in accessing the National Curriculum and need additional support to help them to learn.
-At Oakfield Primary Academy, we have experienced support staff working in each class who, together with the class teachers, give extra assistance to these children.
+At Oakfield Primary Academy, we have experienced support staff across the school who, together with the class teachers, give extra assistance to these children.
 In addition, there is targeted and higher needs provision in place to support identified needs of individuals and groups of children both for their academic, social emotional, communication and physical needs.

 Oakfield Primary Academy is committed to inclusion and ensuring that all learning needs, where possible, are met.
 Please see below our updated SEND policy which includes information about how our SEND provision works at Oakfield Primary Academy as well as a link to the Local Offer in Warwickshire.

-HOW DO WE IDENTIFY IF A PUPIL HAS SEN?
+HOW DO WE IDENTIFY IF A PUPIL HAS SEND?

 A pupil will be identified as having a SEN where their learning difficulty calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age.
 Many will have differentiated work prepared for them by their teacher in conjunction with the support staff which will be additional to and different from the curriculum available for the majority of children of their age.

-Children could be identified as having SEN through a variety of ways including the following:
+Children could be identified as having SEND through a variety of ways including the following: